arturoBeccar/Grants-Program/applications/BlacksmithCoinFabrik_1.md

 ### Overview

-Blacksmith 1: Flattening the Anvil

-CoinFabrik has successfully accomplished two previous grant milestones for the development of Scout, an open source bug-detection tool for ink! targetted to developers and smart contract auditors.
+CoinFabrik has successfully accomplished two previous grant milestones for the development of [Scout](https://coinfabrik.github.io/scout/), an open source bug-detection tool for ink! targetted to developers and smart contract auditors.

 We have completed a [Proof of Concept](https://github.com/CoinFabrik/web3-grant ) and a [Prototype](https://github.com/CoinFabrik/scout ).

 During these iterations, we encountered certain challenges, especially while developing fuzzing detectors.
-These challenges included limited integration tests and differences with the ink!
+These challenges included limitations in integration tests and differences with the ink!
 E2E testing environment.
-Specifically, we faced difficulties when working with functions related to cross contract calls, storage, gas usage, and delegatecall.
+Specifically, we faced difficulties when working with functions in integration testing related to cross contract calls, storage, gas usage, and delegatecall.

 With this grant, our objective is to conduct a comprehensive analysis to identify any other missing functionalities in integration tests, and to propose and develop new testing features based on our findings.

+Our intention is to `flatten the anvil` of ink! integration testing.
+With a properly flattened anvil, a quality tools can be built.

 ### Project Details